Lol-Hi/cep-pygam3d/p/6-documentation/README.md

 ---
 ## How to use?

+#### General instructions applicable to both versions
 The game may simply be run by running ```main.py```.

 When the game runs, a start screen is shown.
 Press `ENTER`/`return` to play the game.

-The player's movement is controlled by the WASD keys, while the left and right arrow keys allow the player to turn and look in different directions.
+The player can move forward and backwards by pressing the `W` and `A` keys respectively, white turning is achieved with the left and right arrow keys.

+#### Instructions in the 2d code
-In order to win the level, you will have to press the E key at a safe spot to call the police, and then wait for the police to arrive.
+In order to win the game, the player has to press the `E` key to call the police.
-Note that you will not be able to move when calling the police, but you can move to other locations after the call when waiting for the police.
+The call will take 10 seconds, during which the player will not be able to move, but he can still be shot by the terrorists.
+After the 10 seconds, the police will take 30 seconds to arrive, thus the player will have to survive during that time.
+During this 30 seconds he will be able to move.

-You win the game when the police arrive and lose the game when you get shot.
+You win the game when the police arrive after the 30 seconds and lose the game when you get shot.